Open Accessibility Menu

 • Be prepared to shelter for several days.
 Wear warm clothes in layers.
 Buy groceries that can be easily prepared if your home loses electricity.

-• Use caution on entry steps, stairways, sidewalks, ramps, and while entering/exiting vehicles.
+• Use caution on entry steps, stairways, sidewalks, and ramps and while entering/exiting vehicles.
 The surfaces may be very slippery.

 • Have extra blankets ready and available for use.
 Keep some blankets in your car in case your vehicle has mechanical issues, and you become stranded on the roadside.